John Christian of Brieg: Death

 John Christian died of pneumonia on 25 December 1639 in Ostróda, six months after his second (morganatic) wife, Anna Hedwig of Sitzsch.
 Four months later, on 19 April 1640, his body was sent to Brzeg, where he arrived on 1 May.
 However, the formal funeral took place only less than a year after his death, on 12 December 1640.
 His body was deposited in the Church of St. Hedwig in Brzeg, alongside his first wife, Dorothea Sybille.

 Marriages and Issue

 In Berlin on 12 December 1610 John Christian married firstly with Dorothea Sybille (b.
 29 October 1590 - d.
-19 March 1625), daughter of John George, Elector of Brandenburg by his third wife, Elisabeth of Anhalt-Zerbst, sister of John Christian's mother Anna Maria; making them first cousins.
+19 March 1625), daughter of John George, Elector of Brandenburg by his third wife, Elisabeth of Anhalt-Zerbst.
 As a dowry, John Christian received 30,000 talers.
 On 30 December, the newlyweds came to Legnica, where they lived for a year.
 On 6 December 1611 the couple moved to Brzeg, where Dorothea Sybille remained until her death, thirteen years later.
 On 14 May 1625 her body was placed in the Church of St. Hedwig in Brzeg.
 They had thirteen children: